JoaoM-Lourinho/testing-repo/README.md

 This is a second change.

-Never store anything on this foulder so people dont't get it
+Never store anything really importatn on this foulder so people dont't get easy access to it easily